DoneJS StealJS jQuery++ FuncUnit DocumentJS

 The difficulty in testing this ViewModel is knowing when to run assertions.
 One approach to testing this code is:

-- Set the
+• Set the text property

-property - Wait 500ms
+• Wait 500ms

-- Test that the value of the
+• Test that the value of the text property is correct

-like this become very brittle and prone to break as browsers and test environments change.
+This might work initially, but different browsers will not handle this 500ms delay in exactly the same way.
+Tests using setTimeout like this become very brittle and prone to break as browsers and test environments change.
 It is very frustrating to write a test and have it start failing six months down the road even though nothing in the code has changed.

-This brittleness can be avoided by using an event listener instead of setTimeout
+This brittleness can be avoided by using an event listener instead of setTimeout.
+Using this technique, the test approach is:

-- Set the
+• Set the text property

 Since the event listener needs to be set up before the the property is changed, in practice this approach becomes: